darrenjw/logreg/README.md

 * [fit-mala-ad.jl](Julia/fit-mala-ad.jl) - MALA in Julia, with AD gradients via Zygote.
 Note that this is much slower than using hard-coded gradients.
 * [fit-hmc.jl](Julia/fit-hmc.jl) - HMC in Julia.
 * [fit-hmc-ad.jl](Julia/fit-hmc-ad.jl) - HMC in Julia, using AD for gradients.
 Again, this is much slower than using hard-coded gradients.

-### Haskell

-The Haskell examples use [stack](https://docs.haskellstack.org/en/stable/README/) to build and run and manage dependencies.
-See the [readme](Haskell/lr/README.md) in the `Haskell/lr` directory for further details.

-* [Rwmh.hs](Haskell/lr/app/Rwmh.hs) - Random walk MH in Haskell, using a stateful monadic random number generator.
-* [RwmhP.hs](Haskell/lr/app/RwmhP.hs) - Random walk MH in Haskell, using a pure random number generator explicity threaded through the code

 ### C